symbol/symbol-docs/source/getting-started/setup-workstation.rst

     $> npm install nem2-sdk rxjs

 3. nem2-sdk is build with TypeScript language.
-It is recommended to use **TypeScript instead of JavaScript** when building applications for NEM blockchain.
+It is recommended to use **TypeScript instead of JavaScript** when building applications for ProximaX blockchain.

 Make sure you have at least version 2.5.X installed.